 In broader terms, he feels that with live music now often a more reliable way of generating income than record sales, the music business is reverting to the way it was before the advent of recorded sound.

 "That's a small part of history in terms of music," he says.
-"Now people are going out and singing for their supper again."'Labour of love'
+"Now people are going out and singing for their supper again."

 But of the six methods for gaining funding, the last one, investment, is in many ways the most problematic.